rishijeet/ytsynopsis/README.md

-# YouTube Video Summarizer
+# YouTube Summarizer

-A Python-based tool that automatically summarizes YouTube video content using Whisper speech recognition and AI-powered NLP.
+A Python-based tool that automatically summarizes YouTube  content using Whisper speech recognition and AI-powered NLP.
+I have built this with the use case wherein I can get text/summary of amazing podcast, interviews, videos and keynotes and then using LLM can get crux of their point of views.
-# Copyright (c) 2025 Rishijeet Mishra

 ## Features
 - 🎥 Extract audio from YouTube videos